Sooner Schooner

-The Schooner is maintained and driven by members of the RUF/NEKS, the university's all-male spirit organization.
+The Schooner is maintained and driven by members of the RUF/NEKS, the university's all-male spirit organization, as well as members of the RUF/NEK Lil' Sis, the university's all-female spirit organization.
 At home football games and bowl games, the Sooner Schooner is driven onto the field in an arc that almost reaches the 50-yard line after every score.
-The RUF/NEK Queen sits next to the driver, and a young member of the RUF/NEKS usually hangs by his legs off the back, waving the university's flag.
+A designated member of either the RUF/NEKS or RUF/NEK Lil' Sis drives the schooner onto the field with a member of the opposite club riding as a passenger.
 Until the late 1980s, it was customary for the schooner's driver to stand up while driving the ponies onto the field after scores, and duck down only an instant before reaching the stadium tunnel parking spot, barely clearing the tunnel ceiling—a practice eventually ended for safety reasons.
-The Schooner made its debut at Owen Field in 1964, and it became the University's official mascot in 1980.
+The Schooner made its debut at Owen Field in 1964, and it became the university's official mascot in 1980.

 History

 The Sooner Schooner made its first appearance during a 1964 football game against USC.
 The Sooners lost that game by 26 points.

 Until 2011, when not in use, the Schooner was housed at the Bartlett Ranch outside Sapulpa, Oklahoma, along with Boomer and Sooner.